 However, what I didn’t know was how much amount would be required to start the business.

-When we started creating products, being completely bootstrapped company, it was tremendously difficult as we had to pour everything from our own pockets.
+When we started creating products, being a completely bootstrapped company, it was tremendously difficult as we had to pour everything from our own pockets.

 Things are really tough in these cases as you have to manage personal finances, manage company finances.